sskorol/webdriver-supplier/README.md

 }
 ```

-By default only `name()` method should be overridden.
+By default, only `name()` method should be overridden.
 You can pick one from the following enum:

 ```java
 enum Name {